maloletniy/natera-graph/README.md

   - Add traverse function that will take a user defined function and apply it on every vertex of the graph.
   - Make you graphs thread safe.

+#Description
+Graph allows to store Vertexes.
+It's possible to store user defined data in Vertex.data field

+There are two implementations of Graph interface:
+ - DirectedGraph
+ - UndirectedGraph